OBDViz

 Client-Side Analytics

 Analyze, debug, and trace vehicle telemetry logs in your browser.
-Our 100% client-side tool offers interactive charts, responsive instrument gauges, and dynamic stats grids without uploading files to any server.
+Our 100% client-side tool offers interactive charts, responsive instrument gauges, and dynamic stats grids supporting Torque Pro, FORScan, OBD Fusion, Carly, and generic CSV files.

 Engine Speed